 He made friends, though, with children’s book author Robert McCloskey, who summered near his home on Deer Isle, Maine.
 McCloskey wrote a fictional tale featuring the real Burt Dow in 1963, the year before Dow died.
 Then in 2010, the Stonington Opera House turned Burt Dow, Deep Water Man, was into a children’s opera.
 Six years later, a local actor portrayed Burt Dow near his grave in the Mount Adams Cemetery as part of a fundraiser for the Stonington Public Library.

 In McCloskey’s book, Burt Dow takes his leaky boat, the Tidely-Idley, out on the water with his sidekick, the Giggling Gull.
 Along the way he gets swallowed by a whale.
 To extricate himself, he splashes the whale’s stomach with left-over boat paint and sediment sludge.
-The whale gets indigestion and expels the contents of his stomach.
+The whale then gets indigestion and expels the contents of his stomach

 Her father kept a diary, and noted how Burt Dow showed up, then showed up again.
 “Burt said he had helped build our cottage,” Lott said.
 The stairs down to the water had washed out, and her father asked if he could make a ramp.
 He did.

 “Dad said, ‘Could you do this, this and this’?” said Lott.
 Soon Burt Dow had a list of things to do, and he’d join the family for dinner.